bozzobrain/LethalCompanyShipMaid/README.md

 - Position Overrides
 	- UseItemTypePlacementOverrides
-		- When [Enabled] and you have pressed 'J' with an item type in a given location, all future cleanup commands will place this item type in its given location
+		- When set to [true] and you have pressed 'J' with an item type in a given location, all future cleanup commands will place this item type in its given location
 		- During bootup all scrap objects that are not on the storage shelve list will be candidates for definiting these location prior to you setting the item locations using 'J'
 		- Currently these candidates are not stored into the config file, you must press the keybind to store new locations into the config file to save objects locations if the plugin was not loaded before (tell me to change it if you want this feature)